tableauio/tableauio.github.io/content/en/docs/excel/struct.md

 ## Cross-cell struct

+**Syntax**: `<StructType>ColumnType`.

-Each column name should be prefixed with a common struct variable name: `<StructName>FieldName`.
+Each column name should be prefixed with the same struct variable name, which is just the same as struct type name by default.

-A worksheet `ItemConf` in *HelloWorld.xlsx*:
+For example, a worksheet `ItemConf` in `HelloWorld.xlsx`:

 {{< spreadsheet "HelloWorld.xlsx" ItemConf "@TABLEAU" >}}